sookinoby/sentiment-analysis2/README.md

 Next, we will look into convolution network for sentiment classifier which can capture information in n-grams.

-## building the convolution model.
+## Building the convolution model.
 As discussed earlier, to develop a model based on n-grams, we need a convolution neural network.
 So let us develop one.
 This is very similar to the previous model but has a convolution filter of size 5.

 ```python